finos/glue/docs/BP_People/Electronic_Address_Type.md

 ## Data Dictionary - Entity Table: Electronic_Address_Type

+This is a lookup table for the Electronic Address_type column in the table Electronic Address.

 Specify a Name for each type of Electronic Address e.g: email, other electronic address, URL, business email, etc.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|